Convention on Certain Conventional Weapons: Objectives

-The aim of the Convention and its Protocols is to provide new rules for the protection of civilians from injury by weapons that are used in armed conflicts and also to protect combatants from unnecessary suffering.
+The aim of the convention and its protocols is to provide new rules for the protection of civilians from injury by weapons that are used in armed conflicts and also to protect combatants from unnecessary suffering.
 The convention covers fragments that are undetectable in the human body by X-rays, landmines and booby traps, and incendiary weapons, blinding laser weapons and the clearance of explosive remnants of war.
 Parties to the convention must take legislative and other actions to ensure compliance with the convention.

-CCWC along with the Chemical Weapons Convention (CWC) serves as an umbrella for protocols dealing with specific weapons.
-The Convention and its annexed Protocols apply in all types of armed conflict, both international and non-international.
+CCWC includes five protocols dealing with specific weapons.
+The convention and its annexed protocols apply in all types of armed conflict, both international and non-international.
 This was not the case when the convention was first adopted, but the scope was expanded by two conferences in 1996 and 2001.
 Some provisions also apply after open hostilities has ended, such as the rules in protocols II and V about minimizing the dangers from mines and other ordnance.

 CCWC lacks verification and enforcement mechanisms and spells out no formal process for resolving compliance concerns.
 A state-party can refute its commitment to the convention or any of the protocols, but it will remain legally bound until one year after notifying the treaty depositary, the UN Secretary-General, of its intent to be free of its obligations.

 Adoption and entry into force

 The CCWC consist of a set of additional protocols first formulated on October 10, 1980, in Geneva and entered into force on December 2, 1983.
-As of the end of September 2022, there are 126 state parties to the convention.
+As of the end of July 2024, there are 128 state parties to the convention.
 Some of those countries have only adopted some of the five protocols, with two being the minimum required to be considered a party.